st4lk/django-rest-social-auth/README.md

         provider=twitter&oauth_token=AQBPBBTjbdnehj51&oauth_verifier=wDBdTR7CYdR

     Backend will either signin the user, or signup, or return an error.
+    Same as in OAuth 2.0, you can specify provider in url, not in body:

+        POST /api/login/social/twitter

+This flow is the same as described in [satellizer](https://github.com/sahat/satellizer#-login-with-oauth-10).
+This angularjs module is used in example project.

+#### Note
+If you use token authentication and OAuth 1.0, then you still need 'django.contrib.sessions' app (it is not required for OAuth 2.0 and token authentication).
+This is because python-social-auth will store some data in session between requests to OAuth 1.0 provider.

 rest-social-auth purpose
 ------------------------

-As we can see, our backend must implement resource for signin the user (point 5).
+As we can see, our backend must implement resource for signin the user.

 Django REST social auth provides means to easily implement such resource.